 - Christ redeemed us from the guilt of our sin.
 We are “justified as a gift by his grace, through the redemption which is in Christ Jesus” (Romans 3:24).

-- Christ redeemed us from the power of sin: “knowing that you were not redeemed with perishable things like silver or gold from your futile way of life inherited from your fathers, but with precious blood, as of a lamb unblemished and spotless, the blood of Christ” (1 Peter 1:18-19).
+- Christ redeemed us from the power of sin: “knowing that you were not redeemed with perishable things like silver or gold from your futile way of life inherited from your fathers, but with precious blood, as of a lamb unblemished and spotless, the blood of Christ” (1st Peter 1:18-19).

 Defeat of the Powers of Darkness

 Christ’s death was a defeat of the power of Satan.
 “He disarmed the rulers and authorities and put them to open shame, by triumphing over them in him” (Colossians 3:15).
 Satan’s only weapon that can ultimately hurt people is unforgiven sin.
-Christ took this weapon away from him for all who would believe, defeating him and all the powers of darkness in his death by, as the verse right before this says, “having forgiven us all our trespasses, by canceling the record of debt that stood against us with its legal demands.
+Christ took this weapon away from him for all who would believe, defeating him and all the powers of darkness in His death by, as the verse right before this says, “having forgiven us all our trespasses, by canceling the record of debt that stood against us with its legal demands.
 This he set aside, nailing it to the cross” (Colossians 2:13-14).

-And He Did All of This By Dying As Our Substitute
+And He Did All of This by Dying as Our Substitute

-This is what it means that Christ died for us (Romans 5:8) and gave himself for us (Galatians 2:20).
-As Isaiah says, “he was pierced through for our transgressions, he was crushed for our iniquities . . . the Lord has caused the iniquity of us all to fall on him” (Isaiah 53:5-6).
+The reality of substitution is at the heart of the atonement.
+Christ accomplished all of the above benefits for us by dying in our place—that is, by dying instead of us.
+We deserved to die, but instead He took our sin upon Him and paid the penalty Himself.
+This is what it means that Christ died for us (Romans 5:8) and gave Himself for us (Galatians 2:20).
+As Isaiah says, “he was pierced through for our transgressions, he was crushed for our iniquities…the Lord has caused the iniquity of us all to fall on him” (Isaiah 53:5-6).

-You see the reality of substitution underlying all of the benefits discussed above, as the means by which Christ accomplished them.
+You see, the reality of substitution underlying all of the benefits discussed above, as the means by which Christ accomplished them.
 For example, substitution is the means by which we were ransomed: “The Son of Man did not come to be served, but to serve, and to give his life a ransom for many” (Matthew 20:28).
 Christ’s death was a ransom for us — that is, instead of us.
 Likewise, Paul writes that “Christ redeemed us from the curse of the law by becoming a curse for us” (Galatians 3:13).